ElementsProject/lightning/doc/PLUGINS.md

 incoming connections is an ephemeral port, that may not be available for reconnections.

+The plugin can return an empty `result` object to allow the connection, otherwise it should return an `error`; the `message` field, if not `null`, will be sent to the peer as the error before closing the connection.

 #### `db_write`

 This hook is called whenever a change is about to be committed to the database.